KorigamiK/korigamik/README.md

 - reach me on -  [discord](https://discord.com/users/600005860227547157/)

-you may wanna contact me if you came from the [OSSN](https://github.com/ossnsut/) page
+you may wanna contact me if you came from [ossn's](https://github.com/ossnsut/) page

 cool stats